 At the Gate

-If you do bring a stroller to use in the airport, you can gate-check it.
+If you do bring a lightweight travel stroller to use in the airport, you can gate-check it.
 But, be sure to bring a gate-check bag for the stroller.
 The same is true for any car seats or infant carriers that you elect to gate-check: Bag it!

 Gate checked luggage often gets left out on the tarmac, exposed to the weather and other elements.
 You want to avoid arriving at your destination with a sopping wet car seat that was left on the tarmac in the rain.
 It doesn’t matter if you take a deluxe bag fit for a prince or a budget model that may not last as long, take something.